-Group 1 is one of the five KS4/KS5 classes within the Academy.
-At present there are six young men and four young ladies within the group, aged between fourteen and eighteen years.
+Challenger is one of the five KS4/KS5 classes within the Academy.
+At present there are 9 male and 2 female members of the group, aged between fourteen and sixteen years.

 The students in Group 1 are working within the following ranges:

 Maths: Entry Level 3 - Level 2

 Science: AQA Entry Level Single Science & AQA Single Science Chemistry GCSE

 All students in the group are mobile and all can communicate well.
 Most have a diagnosis of Autism or ADHD and need time and space to express their thoughts.
 They are good communicators and can interest peers and adults with conversations.
 Most have a developed sense of humour and are able to regulate, some with and some without support.

 There are two members of staff in Challenger: Mr Tom Fewtrell (Tutor)), Mrs Karen Hicklin (Teaching Assistant).

 The students use all classrooms well and appropriately.
 They make use of Academy facilities and know how to behave appropriately in different situations.
 They are aware of safety issues and can look after themselves and each other.
 All the students follow accredited courses in English, Maths, Science, Humanities, Computing and PSD.
 In addition to this they work on a Preparing for Adulthood curriculum, which continues to develop skills, knowledge and understanding within Employment, Community, Independence and Health.